-- Kmode error occurs when your OS suffers a serious blow and is forced to stop completely.
+- The Kmode exception not handled error occurs when your OS suffers a serious blow and is forced to stop completely.

 - This type of error, with all its possible variations, has a few fixes which we list below.

-Because of this particular error, your device restarts repeatedly and in some cases, you are not able to access Windows 10 at all.
+Because of this particular error, your device restarts repeatedly, and, in some cases, you are not able to access Windows at all.
 Therefore, the only solution to fix this problem is to access Safe Mode.

 The solutions we found may also work for other errors that users reported such as:

 - Kmode exception not handled ntfs.sys/netio.sys/ ndis.sys/ syntp.sys/ wdf01000.sys/ etd.sys/ tcpip.sys/ tppwr32v.sys/ usbport.sys/ igdkmd64.sys/ intelppm.sys/ iastora.sys – This is how the system points out to the name of the file that caused the error.
 You can use that information to find the problematic device or application.

 - Kmode exception not handled overclock – This signals the increase of the voltage to the CPU.

 - Kmode exception not handled RAM – Usually it means that is a faulty RAM module that periodically gives the errors.